 ACC 2026 | IVUS-CHIP Trial: Intravascular ultrasound–guided versus angiography-guided complex PCI

-Optimization of percutaneous coronary intervention (PCI) in complex lesions remains a relevant clinical challenge.
-In this context, the IVUS-CHIP trial was designed to evaluate whether a systematic IVUS-guided strategy, with prespecified optimization criteria, reduces clinical events compared with conventional angiography in patients undergoing complex PCI.
+Optimization of percutaneous coronary intervention (PCI) in complex coronary lesions remains a relevant clinical challenge.
+The IVUS-CHIP study was designed to evaluate whether a systematic IVUS-guided strategy with prespecified optimization criteria could reduce clinical events compared with conventional angiography in patients undergoing complex PCI.

 Cobertura Científica SOLACI ACC 2026

-This was a randomized, multicenter clinical trial with 1:1 allocation that included 2,020 patients with silent ischemia, stable or unstable angina, or non–ST-elevation acute coronary syndrome, all with complex coronary lesions.
-Complexity features included severe calcification, ostial lesions, true bifurcations with branches >2.5 mm, left main coronary artery disease, chronic total occlusions, in-stent restenosis, and long lesions (>28 mm).
+This was a randomized, multicenter clinical trial with a 1:1 allocation ratio that enrolled 2,020 patients with silent ischemia, stable angina, unstable angina, or non-ST-segment elevation acute coronary syndrome, all presenting with complex coronary lesions.
+Complexity criteria included severe calcification, ostial lesions, true bifurcations with side branches >2.5 mm, left main coronary artery disease, chronic total occlusions, in-stent restenosis, and long lesions (>28 mm).
 Patients were assigned to IVUS-guided PCI (n=1,010) or angiography-guided PCI (n=1,010).
-The mean age was 69 years, 80% were men, with a high prevalence of cardiovascular risk factors and a preserved ejection fraction of approximately 52–53%.
+The mean age was 69 years, 80% were male, with a high prevalence of cardiovascular risk factors and a preserved left ventricular ejection fraction of approximately 52–53%.

 The primary endpoint was target vessel failure, defined as a composite of cardiac death, target vessel myocardial infarction, or clinically indicated target vessel revascularization.

-The IVUS-guided strategy demonstrated a significant reduction in the primary endpoint compared with angiography-guided PCI alone.
-Target vessel failure was lower in the IVUS group (≈7–8%) versus the angiography group (≈10–11%), with a relative reduction of approximately 25–30%.
+The IVUS-guided strategy failed to demonstrate a significant reduction in the primary endpoint compared with angiography-guided PCI.
+Target vessel failure occurred in 13.9% of patients in the IVUS group versus 11.1% in the angiography group (HR 1.25; 95% CI 0.97–1.60).
+No significant differences were observed in the individual components of the primary endpoint or in most secondary endpoints.

 Read also: ACC 2026 | ALL-RISE Trial: Coronary Physiological Assessment Using FFRangio.